 If you had asked me to write this list in my first year of marriage, it probably would have looked like the following: (1) keep a date night, (2) write notes to tell him you love him, (3) surprise him often, (4) don’t go to bed angry, (5) never be afraid to wear something fun that only he will see.
 While I would still recommend each of these, I have learned that often, supporting my husband and loving each other well involves more complex depths of sacrifice.

 Years of mistakes, saying things I longed to take back, and reacting in ways that pushed us further apart have widened my perspective.
 We are far from perfect and we fail each other daily, but we continue to work towards a better understanding of each other’s needs.
-Here are five of the lessons that have been both the most challenging and also life-giving in our relationship:
+Here are five of the lessons I've learned about supporting my husband that have been both the most challenging and also life-giving in our relationship:

 1. Spend more time talking about what he does do and less on what he doesn’t do.